koszegisamuel/project_barno/README.md

 [ X ] Has a general graphical user interface to visualize the piano and notes

 ## Additional features
-[ X/0 ] Rewind and forward jump in the player
+[ X ] Rewind and forward jump in the player

-[ 0 ] Instant Feedback - show on GUI immediately if key was hit
+[ X ] Instant Feedback - show on GUI immediately if key was hit

-[ 0 ] Calculate general hit ratio result at the song end
+[ X ] Calculate general hit ratio result at the song end

-[ 0 ] Youtube to MIDI convert function
+[ - ] Youtube to MIDI convert function - won't do due to technical reasons

 [ 0 ] Record and replay practice (MIDI)